There are many things to contemplate when it comes to running your home.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
-Common complaints when the humidity is too low are dry air, congestion, and chapped skin.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into turning up the heat.
+Common grumbles when the humidity is too low are dry air, sore throats, and chapped skin.
 Incorrect humidity can even negatively impact hardwood floors and furniture.
-Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating system.
+Today’s best heating units help to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating system.

 7. Air Quality Issues

 A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road toward resolving them.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road toward resolving them.